- $59,318 Young Child Falls In Open Elevator Shaft

 What Types of Damages Can Pedestrians Receive for Their Injuries?

 Damages for a particular pedestrian accident will depend on the circumstances of the case.
 Potential pedestrian injury damages may include past and future medical expenses, lost wages or earnings, loss of future earning potential, physical pain and suffering, emotional trauma, disfigurement, and diminished quality of life.
-Our Charleston auto accident lawyer can advise you of the damages you may be entitled to claim.
+Our Charleston car accident lawyer can advise you of the damages you may be entitled to claim.